NYPL/metronome/CONTRIBUTING.md

     [Github repo top level](https://github.com/NYPL/nypl-design-system-docs) > [00-atoms folder](https://github.com/NYPL/nypl-design-system-docs/tree/master/00-atoms) > [colors folder](https://github.com/NYPL/nypl-design-system-docs/tree/master/00-atoms/colors)

     Within this folder, hit the button "Create new file".
+Give it a sensible name.
+This means:
+      - No spaces
+      - No special characters (with the exception of underscores _ or dashes -)
-Give it a sensible name, and then copy and paste your written documentation from the file on your computer into the text box within Github.
+      - No uppercase characters except for the A, M, O, and T representing atoms, molecules, organisms, and templates Afterward copy and paste your written documentation from the file on your computer into the text box within Github.

 4. Once you have added your documentation to the text frame, scroll to the button of the page and author a meaningful commit message.
 Afterwards, hit the green button labeled "Commit changes".
 5. While you have added a new page and that page now exists on the website, there is currently no way to navigate to it.
 To get to the page on the website we need to add a reference to the file to the sidebar.
 Navigate to the [top level](https://github.com/NYPL/nypl-design-system-docs) of our repository and navigate inside `_sidebar.md`, hitting the "Edit" pencil icon.